| Status | Draft for internal review |

 - Timers: Native timers vs. external keepers.

-- Off‑chain compute: Native verifiable market vs. external oracles.
+- Off‑chain compute: Native verifiable Runner market (encrypted CBFS volumes, container jobs) vs. external oracles only.

 - State: Rent with eviction vs. indefinite storage.